 - They closed on every second Monday in the month.

-- You can dine in or takeaway but either way, the Arab food is excellent
+- Dine in or takeaway but either way, the Arab food is excellent

 - Good dining environment but there is limited seating space